 Your unique insights and experiences contribute to the rich tapestry of outdoor storytelling that Sierra Rec Magazine is known for.
 Embrace the opportunity to become a featured contributor in our next edition, and together, we’ll continue to ignite the passion for outdoor exploration and conservation.
 For more information on how to get involved, please reach out to us at email@example.com.
 Your voice matters in the world of outdoor enthusiasts, and Sierra Rec Magazine is the platform where it can resonate.

 Publisher and Owner of Sierra Rec Magazine.

-Charlie has hikers hundreds of miles of trails in the Sierra Nevada.
-Traveling as far North as Lassen Volcanic National Park and as far South as Bishop and the Eastern Sierra.
+I have lived in the Carson Valley for the past 15 years and have hiked hundreds of miles of trails in the Sierra Nevada.
+Traveling as far North as Lassen Volcanic National Park and as far South as Kernville California in the southern Sierra

 Friend and trail mate of Sierra Rec Magazine.

 Tom, holds a doctorate in Physics and has served his country in the military.
 He grew up in the Carson Valley and loves to get out and hike.
 We met Tom on a solo hike to Margaret Lake 6 years ago and Tom and Charlie have hiked all over the sierra since.